AndreaPareti/HidraSim/README.md

 <!--How to:-->
 ## How to

-### Build, compile and execute on machines with available CERN CVMFS repositories
+### Build, compile and execute on machines with available CERN CVMFS repositories (lxplus, cnaf ecc.)
 1. git clone the repo
    ```sh
    git clone https://github.com/AndreaPareti/HidraSim.git